 - To prevent getting stolen credit cards, you might find 3-D Secure Links useful.
 This is the safest way to take card payments since the identity of the person who is paying has to be the same as the card holder.
 Using these links helps prevent unauthorised card use, preventing fraudulent chargebacks.

 - For the first time in the vacation rental industry you can set the security deposit pre-authorisation period yourself, for example from two days before arrival till one week after departure.
-Zeevou has made this possible through its Automated Booking Processing.
+Zeevou has made this possible through its Booking Confirmation Process.